Bernard-Otieno/My-Website/README.md

 2.)
 Carousel could not display pictures of projects under skill section the way it was determined.
 3.)
 Arrangement of Divs in a vertical order to list Items in sequence.
 4.)
 Including animated image from Genially.
+5.)
+Conversion error: Jekyll::Converters::Scss encountered an error while converting 'assets/css/style.scss':
+                    No such file or directory @ dir_chdir - /github/workspace/docs - causes an error in hosting.